Battle of San Marino: Entry into San Marino

-The leading elements of the division—the 3rd/10th Baluch Regiment—crossed the Marano River on the eastern border on the night of the 17th, with the 1st/9th Gurkha Rifles moving through them to attack Points 343 and 366 near Faetano.
+The leading elements of the 4th Indian Division—the 3rd/10th Baluch Regiment—crossed the Marano River on the eastern border on the night of the 17th to enter San Marino, with the 1st/9th Gurkha Rifles moving through them to attack Points 343 and 366 near Faetano.
 These small hills—just behind the river—were held by two battalions of the 993rd Grenadier Regiment.
 The first—Point 343—was taken at 05:00, but the force occupying Point 366 had to fall back after running low on ammunition.
 Rifleman Sher Bahadur Thapa was posthumously awarded the Victoria Cross for holding the crest of the hill single-handed for two hours, allowing two companies to withdraw in safety, before being killed whilst trying to rescue another wounded Gurkha.

 Point 343 was held through the 18th, however, though with the loss of 63 men; by the evening, a force of tanks had managed to come up and stabilise the position with the aid of artillery support.
 The 4th/11th Sikh Regiment moved around the Gurkhas to the north, covering the northern flank of the San Marino heights, and the division's 11th Brigade passed through them to help encircle the city.
 On the evening of the 19th, the 2nd Battalion, Queen's Own Cameron Highlanders of 11th Indian Infantry Brigade began to push into the outskirts of the city from the north, but early on the morning of the 20th were held back by defensive positions in the north-west of the city, where the road to the upper part of the city, situated higher on the mountain, began.
 Tanks moved into the suburbs, whilst a company of the Camerons moved uphill toward the summit in heavy rain.
-The city was secured by the early afternoon, with only 24 casualties among the attackers, and 54 prisoners taken.
+The city was secured by the early afternoon.
+The attackers took around 30 casualties, with 20 defenders killed and 54 prisoners taken.

 On the 21st, the local defence forces were enlisted to help mop up straggling German troops, and the 4th Indian Division pressed onward through a heavy gale and passed out of the country.